-Seven Reasons why a low Carbohydrate Diet is wrong
+Seven Reasons why a Low Carbohydrate Diet is wrong

-Charles Remington explains the health problems you may experience with a low carbohydrate diet
+Charles Remington explains the health problems you may experience with a low carbohydrate diet.

 1. Poor exercise performance and recovery

 Carbohydrates are the primary fuel for your muscles and brain.
-Eating a low carbohydrate diet prevents proper maintenance of muscle and liver glycogen (storage form of carbohydrate and water), decreasing muscle performance and increasing muscle fatigue.
+Eating a low carbohydrate diet prevents proper maintenance of muscle and liver glycogen (the storage form of carbohydrate and water), decreasing muscle performance and increasing muscle fatigue.
 ATP is the main source of energy for all muscle contraction.
 When a muscle is used, a chemical reaction breaks down ATP to produce energy.
 There is only enough ATP stored in the muscle for a few contractions.
 More ATP is needed.
-There are three enzyme systems that can create more ATP.
+Three enzyme systems can create more ATP.
 The three sources of ATP for muscle contraction are carbohydrates, fatty acids and amino acid proteins.
 Carbohydrates metabolize efficiently and are therefore used first.
 If carbohydrates are not available, your muscles metabolize fatty acids and amino acids as secondary sources of ATP.
 These secondary sources are not efficient, which consequently cause your strength and endurance to drop drastically.
 It needs to be customized to your amount of muscle and exercise schedule.
 It provides 50% of your calories from high fibre, low glycaemia (turn into blood sugar slowly) carbohydrates which are metabolized into muscle energy best.
 This will lead to increases in strength and muscle endurance.

 3. Kidney stones

 Kidney stones are hard masses that form in the kidneys when uric acid or calcium oxalate crystallizes and over time form stones.
-Insoluble fibre found only in carbohydrates reduces the absorption of calcium, which cause urinary calcium levels to drop resulting in prevention of kidney stone's formation.
+Insoluble fibre found only in carbohydrates reduces the absorption of calcium, which cause urinary calcium levels to drop, resulting in the prevention of kidney stone's formation.
 I would recommend the consumption of 30 or more grams of fibre daily.
 This is not attainable on low carbohydrate diets.

 4. Constipation and poor intestinal health